(See also Overview of Disorders of Potassium Concentration.)

 The transcellular shift of potassium into cells may also cause hypokalemia.
 This shift can occur in any of the following:

-Glycogenesis during TPN or enteral hyperalimentation (stimulating insulin release)
+Glycogenesis during total parenteral nutrition or enteral hyperalimentation (stimulating insulin release)

 After administration of insulin